bukhosomhlahlo/Into-to-HTML-CSS/README.md

   }
 <p>

+## Unit 2
+### Writing a Class Selector

+<p> If we want the first paragraph to be green, we may add a class attribute to the paragraph element with a name such as "intro."
+This manner, it will stick out as the opening paragraph.
+CSS uses a dot (.) before the class name to distinguish it from HTML element selectors.
+Write ".intro" and change the color to green.<p>

 #### Group Selectors

 We use group selctor so that we do not write separate styles for each period p {blue;} and li {blue}.
 We can combine them using a p,li{blue}.
 The web browser will apply this style to all paragraphs and list items, assessing them independently.